Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Not to mention, their 3D review tool is awesome and a lot of their video content centers around PAT.
 So if the PAT is a weak area for you, it’s definitely something to think about.

-The second thing I liked about Booster was that they provide 1-on-1 tutoring.
-To be clear, it’s only a couple hours of coaching.
+Another thing I liked about Booster was their support system.
+To be clear, it’s only online coaching, not live tutoring.
 This is not dozens of hours working intensively with a private tutor to boost your score.
+But it is very valuable.

-They simply can’t offer that level of personalization at their price point.
-But for helping answer some questions around your weak areas and fine tuning your study schedule, the bit of tutoring they do give really helps.
+They simply can’t offer that level of live personalization at their price point, but for helping answer some questions around your weak areas and fine tuning your study schedule, this online coaching and support really helps.

 Higher Score Guarantee